 Whether you can get 5G broadband (and which provider you can go with) will depend on where you live.
 To help you find out whether 5G is likely to be available in your area, here's a summary of the providers that currently offer 5G and their level of coverage.

-Three: Three now offers 5G for customers in almost 500 towns and cities across the UK.
-Of course, many of these places don't yet have complete 5G coverage, but you can check what the coverage is like in your postcode here (opens in new tab).
+Three: Three now offers 5G to customers in almost 600 towns and cities across the UK.
+The provider says it offers 5G connections to 60% of the UK outdoors.
+Of course, many of these places don't yet have complete 5G coverage, but you can check what the coverage is like in your postcode here.
 We think Three is the market leader in 5G because it has managed to develop some of the fastest speeds available and some of the best deals around.

-EE: EE offers some of the fastest 5G connections in the country.
-Plus, this provider also offers 5G coverage to more than 300 towns and cities in the UK.
-You can use EE's coverage and network status checker (opens in new tab) to see whether EE's 5G offering is available in your area.
+EE: EE provides at least partial 5G coverage to more than 1,000 towns and cities in the UK.
+Due to this, EE rivals Three in terms of coverage and the provider claims to offer 5G to 60% of the UK's population.
+You can use EE's coverage and network status checker to see whether EE's 5G offering is available in your area.

-Other providers such as BT, Sky and Tesco Mobile also offer 5G coverage in the UK, but these network providers piggyback off 5G signals from Three, EE, Vodafone and O2.
+Other providers such as BT, Sky and Tesco Mobile also offer 5G coverage in the UK, but these network providers piggyback off 5G signals from Three, EE and Vodafone.